Object of the Week: David Hockney’s Alphabet

 - Object of the Week

-Anthony Burgess often collaborated with visual artists such as Joe Tilson (on Will and Testament) and Fulvio Testa (who illustrated A Long Trip to Teatime and The Land Where the Ice Cream Grows).
+Anthony Burgess often collaborated with visual artists, such as Joe Tilson (for the art book, Will and Testament) and Fulvio Testa, who illustrated two books for children, A Long Trip to Teatime and The Land Where the Ice Cream Grows.
 Another collaboration took place in 1991, when he was invited by Stephen Spender and David Hockney to contribute to the book Hockney’s Alphabet.

-The book pairs Hockney’s artworks, each representing a letter of the alphabet, with a piece of writing by notable authors from the UK and the United States.
-The project was conceived to raise money for the AIDS Crisis Trust, and includes works by such authors as Iris Murdoch, Gore Vidal, Margaret Drabble, William Boyd and Erica Jong.
-The list contains five Nobel Laureates in Doris Lessing, T.S.
+The book pairs Hockney’s artworks, each representing a letter of the alphabet, with a piece of writing by notable authors from Britain, Ireland and the United States.
+The project was conceived to raise money for the AIDS Crisis Trust, and the book includes works by such authors as Iris Murdoch, Gore Vidal, Margaret Drabble, William Boyd and Erica Jong.
+The list of contributors contains five Nobel Laureates: Doris Lessing, T.S.
 Eliot, Seamus Heaney, William Golding, and Kazuo Ishiguro.
-The works are a combination of essays, poems, and prose, with an amusing exception being the inclusion of Norman Mailer’s letter refusing to be involved with the project.
+The texts are a combination of essays, poems, and prose — an amusing exception being Norman Mailer’s letter, in which he refuses to participate in the project.

-The edition of the book which is preserved in the library at the Burgess Foundation is not the regular version that was sent out to shops.
-Burgess’s contributor’s copy is signed by both David Hockney and Stephen Spender, and is specially bound in library buckram.
+The edition of the book in the library at the Burgess Foundation is not the regular version which was available in bookshops.
+Burgess’s contributor’s copy has been signed by both David Hockney and Stephen Spender, and it is bound in library buckram.

-Burgess contributed an original work of poetry titled ‘An Elegy for X’, which combines his vast knowledge of language usage, various cultures, his flair for unusual vocabulary, and his sense of humour.
-He examines the use of the letter X through Welsh, Anglo Saxon, Greek, Italian, Norman, Russian and Gaelic, before dwelling on its various uses, including in sex, crucifixion, and Christmas.
+Burgess contributed an original poem titled ‘An Elegy for X’, which combines his vast knowledge of language usage, various cultures, his flair for unusual vocabulary, and his sense of humour.
+He examines the use of the letter X through Welsh, Anglo-Saxon, Greek, Italian, Norman, Russian and Gaelic, before dwelling on its various uses, including in sex, crucifixion, and Christmas.
 The poem concludes:

 Let it be buried, vapourised or drowned